exactly-once/Home/content/docs/idempotency-is-not-enough.md

         }

         SideEffects.Add(message.AttemptId, sideEffect);
+    }

     Publish(SideEffects[message.AttemptId]);
 }
-}
 ```

 This look quite a bit more involved then the previous version.
 The thing to notice here however is the fact that the side-effects management logic is quite generic and independent of the business logic!

-This raises an interesting question: can this be done in a generic manner independent of the business logic?
-We will answer that question in the next post.
+This raises interesting questions: Can this be done in a generic manner, independent of the business logic?
+Does it requrie any guarantees from the storage used by the endpoint?
+How much data do we need for the side effects?
+Those are all interesting topics that we will be covered in the follow-up posts.

 ## Summary

 Idempotency is often claimed to be a remedy for troubles caused by at-least-once delivery guarantees.
-In this post we showed that's not neceserily the case unless we talk about stronger version - one that is business identity aware and producess exactly-once side-effects in face of message reordering.
+In this post we showed that's not neceserily the case unless we talk about it's stronger version - one that is business identity aware and producess exactly-once side-effects in face of message reordering.

-It turns out that what we need is not trivial to implement but might be solvalbe in a generic manner at the level of infrastructural instead of business logic.
+It turns out that what we need is not trivial to implement but might be solvable in a generic manner at the level of infrastructural instead of business logic.

 (1) - this covers quite a wide range of systems.
 Including REST best microservice architectures.
 (2) - Azure Durable Functions